 The Physical Education Preparatory (PEP) option is intended to prepare students for Physical Education in Year 11 and 12 with an introduction to a range of units covered in the two-year program.
 Students will be introduced to key concepts, vocabulary and assessment styles.
 Students will be learning about physical education through integrated activities.
 Students who select PEP as an elective will have 3 x 70 minute lessons per week.

-Sports Administrator - Educator

-Sports Administrator - Psychology

-Sports Journalist or Editor

-Health and Physical Education

-Naturopathy

-Occupational therapist

-Sports Administrator - Psychology
+Sports Administrator - Educator Sports Administrator - Psychology Leisure and Recreation Industry Health and Physical Education Naturopathy

-Medical Professional

-Personal Trainer
+Medical Professional Personal Trainer Dietician

-Dietician

-Leisure and Recreation Industry

-Therapeutic Professional
+Sports Journalist or Editor Therapeutic Professional

 Nutritionist

 Health and Fitness Industries